carologistics/clips_executive/clips_executive/cx_docs/tutorials/writing_a_plugin.rst

 The output parameter is populated by creating a boolean indicating the success of the attempted helper function call.

-The second UDF is populated in much of the same way, this time taking an external address (``void *``) as argument, which needs to be casted to it's expected type.
+The second UDF is populated in much of the same way, this time taking an external address (``void *``) as argument, which needs to be cast to it's expected type.

 .. code-block:: cpp